-We talked to Shelby Taylor, founder of Chickapea, about innovation in the food industry, and this is what she said about it.
+Shelby Taylor, the founder of Chickapea, tells us about innovation in the food industry.

 First of all, how are you and your family doing in these COVID-19 times?